openjdm/openjdm.github.io/book/mental_accounting.md

 30-year return rates when investing versus when they’re shown 1-year return rates.
-This is because individuals see the gains clumped into one final gain and the losses along the way don’t seem as significant versus losses in the short run are more severe if they aren’t paired with big gains.
+This is because individuals see the gains clumped into one final gain and the losses along the way don’t seem as significant versus losses in the short run that are more severe if they aren’t paired with big gains.

+## Conclusion

 The implications of these mental accounting principles are important.
 How we value and spend our money is vital to our